-The partial weight-bearing protocol after lower extremity fracture is an important issue in postoperative rehabilitation.
-As it is difficult to quantify the actual weight-load and provide a constant weight, the protocol is unestablished.
-By training with a lower-body positive-pressure treadmill (LBPPT) and using an in-shoe pressure-measuring device, partial weight-bearing exercise can be performed with quantified loads.
-This case series illustrates the applicability of an early quantitative partial weight-bearing rehabilitation program using LBPPT with an in-shoe pressure-measuring device after periarticular tibial fractures, which provides a quantitatively predetermined constant load.
+The partial weight-bearing protocol after lower limb fracture is an important issue in postoperative rehabilitation.
+Because it is difficult to quantify the actual weight load and provide a constant weight, the protocol is unestablished.
+By training with a lower-body positive-pressure treadmill and using an in-shoe pressure-measuring device, partial weight-bearing exercise can be performed with quantified loads.
+This case series illustrates the applicability of an early quantitative partial weight-bearing rehabilitation program using lower-body positive-pressure treadmill with an in-shoe pressure-measuring device after periarticular tibial fractures, which provides a quantitatively predetermined constant load.

 |Journal||American Journal of Physical Medicine and Rehabilitation|